-Two or three hours The outstanding prose writers and poets after 1880 are read and the movements of naturalism, symbolism, neo-romanticism and neo-vitalism are discussed.
+The outstanding prose writers and poets after 1880 are read and the movements of naturalism, symbolism, neo-romanticism and neo-vitalism are discussed.
 Required outside reading and essays.

-306. Renaissance and Romanticism Two or three hours The leading authors of the Renaissance and the Romantic Movement.
+306. RENAISSANCE AND ROMANTICISM Three hours The leading authors of the Renaissance and the Romantic Movement.
 Required outside reading and essays.